sassoftware/sas-studio-custom-steps/SAS Packages Framework Tools/README.md

 - Install, load, and unload SAS packages as individual steps for granular control
 - Load SAS packages individually with advanced options, or load many packages in bulk
 - Unload packages individually or in bulk
+- Get package help, preview a package, or generate a list of packages in a repository

 ## User Interface
 #### Initialize: